-Rare and Undiagnosed Network and Undiagnosed Diseases Network Foundation join forces with RARE-X to enable patient data collection for undiagnosed patients and families
+Rare and Undiagnosed Network joins forces with RARE-X to enable patient data collection for undiagnosed patients and families

-Washington, DC — April 29, 2022 — Rare and Undiagnosed Network (RUN) and the Undiagnosed Diseases Network Foundation (UDNF) have entered a new collaboration with the global data-sharing platform RARE-X to help people with undiagnosed conditions, accelerate diagnosis, become discoverable, and more easily participate in research.
+Washington, DC — April 29, 2022 — Rare and Undiagnosed Network (RUN) has entered a new collaboration with the global data-sharing platform RARE-X to help people with undiagnosed conditions, accelerate diagnosis, become discoverable, and more easily participate in research.
 RARE-X is a nonprofit organization that enables patients and disease communities to easily collect, manage, and share their health data through best-in-class technology and patient support.
-In June, RUN and UDNF will launch the new Undiagnosed Data Collection Program, supported by RARE-X.
+In June, RUN will launch the new Undiagnosed Data Collection Program, supported by RARE-X.

 “Rare and Undiagnosed Network (RUN) has always been about collaboration and sharing data.
 Whether empowering rare and undiagnosed patients and their families with genomic information, or building the community through advocacy, networking and support, RUN works to make life easier for the undiagnosed patient community,” said Gina Szajnuk, co-founder and executive director of the Rare and Undiagnosed Network.
 “So, when RARE-X came along, it gave us hope.
 It was a dream for not only my family but the entire undiagnosed rare disease community.”